web-illinois/toolkit/src/components/il-nav/README.md

 </il-nav>
 ```

-For more information see [il-nav-section](../il-nav-section/README.md).

 ## Navigation types

-The `type` attribute allows you to specify the visual presentation of the navigation.
+The `type` attribute allows you to specify the presentation of the navigation.
+This includes the visual appearance of the navigation, the alignment of the items, and the number and nature of user interaction with the navigation.

+Some navigation types do not support multiple levels, or will not display navigation items nested beyond a certain level.
+No navigation type supports more than 6 levels of nesting.

 There are 7 possible navigation types:

 ### `accordion`

-The `accordion` navigation type presents all the navigation elements in an expandable column.
-Navigation items with expandible content can be toggled open or closed.
+This navigation type presents all the navigation elements in an expandable column.
+Navigation items with expandable content can be toggled open or closed.
 If a current navigation item is specified, the sections containing the current item will be expanded by default.

 ```html
 <il-nav type="accordion"></il-nav>